Undie 500: 2010

 In the year 2010 the Undie 500 Charity Drive was denied a liquor licence for an event that included a concert in Seddon.
 The drive was subsequently cancelled in the aftermath of the 2010 Canterbury earthquake, and the funds set aside for it were used to help relief efforts.

 2011

 After several meetings between event organisers ENSOC, the Dunedin police, Christchurch and the Dunedin city council the event was organised as a pub crawl that left from the university and returned to Christchurch.
-The event was kept off Facebook and the ENSOC website in an effort to keep it out of the media's attention, removing the negative publicity that is normally associated with the event.
+The event was kept off Facebook and the ENSOC website in an effort to keep it out of the media's attention, removing the negative publicity that was normally associated with the event.

-The event consisted of leaving from the university arts car park, as in previous years, then heading out to the first pub in Yarldhurst.
+The event consisted of leaving from the university arts car park, as in previous years, then heading out to the first pub in Yaldhurst.
 Both the participants and police were well behaved.
 Following that the event continued further out on to the Canterbury plains, finally ending back at a pub in Templeton, just out of Christchurch.

-2017

-The name Undie 500 was revitalised in 2017 by former University of Otago student Ryan Hellyer, who created the new annual Undie 500 event as a special event for the Undiecar Championship, a sim racing series run on the iRacing platform.
-The most recent event in 2018 attracted 33 competitors.
-The event has not been held again since then.